laszlocph/gimlet-docs/docs/developers/deploy-workflows.md

 #### Gimlet Trigger examples

-Given a CircleCI status line `ci/circleci: docker-build-and-push`, a Gimlet trigger that runs every time there is a new image can be written as `.*docker-build-and-push`
+Given a CircleCI status line `ci/circleci: docker-build-and-push`, a Gimlet trigger that runs every time when there is a new image, can be written as `.*docker-build-and-push`

 ## Deploying on common workflow events with Gimlet

 #### Deploying any version on-demand

 On-demand deploy is done on the UI.
-See [Deploy a revision section](/developers/deploy#deploy-a-revision) from the Deploying a new service guide.
+See [Deploy a revision](/developers/deploy#deploy-a-revision) section from the Deploying a new service guide.

 #### Deploy automatically when a new image is built

 Given a CircleCI job where you build and push a docker image, with name `docker-build-and-push`.
-CircleCI publishes a status line `ci/circleci: docker-build-and-push`,
+CircleCI publishes a status line `ci/circleci: docker-build-and-push`.

-The Gimlet trigger that runs every time there is a new image is written as `.*docker-build-and-push`
+The Gimlet trigger that runs every time this job is successful is written as `.*docker-build-and-push`

 #### Deploy on git push

 Given a Drone.io pipeline that builds and publishes a Docker image on git push to the master branch.

-Drone.io sends a `continuous-integration/drone/push` status line to Github, and you can write `.*/push` as a Gimlet trigger.
+Drone.io sends a `continuous-integration/drone/push` status line to Github, and you can write `.*/push` as a Gimlet trigger to match this event, and trigger the deploy with Gimlet.

 !!! note ""